-Goal 2.a: Complete mandated financial audits on schedule Goal Performance Measure Target FY 2015 2.a.i.
-Complete the CAFR by statutory deadlines 12/31 On time Target FY 2014 2.a.ii.
-Complete the Single Audit by regulatory deadlines (FY2015 Single Audit is still in process) 3/31 On time
+Goal 2.a: Complete mandated financial audits on schedule Goal Performance Measure Target FY 2017 2.a.i.
+Complete the CAFR by statutory deadlines 12/31 On time Target FY 2017 2.a.ii.
+Complete the Single Audit by regulatory deadlines 3/31 On time

-Measure 2b: Number of Repeat Single Audit findings
+Measure 2b: Number of Repeat A-133 (Single Audit) findings

-After declining for a few years, repeat findings increased significantly in FY 2013 and continued upward in FY 2014.
-FY 2015 figures will be available in March.
+After declining for a few years, repeat findings increased significantly in FY 2013 and continued upward in FY 2014 and FY 2015.
+The dramatic decline in FY 2016 reflects primarily the hard work of Finance & Management staff who now provide more and better guidance and support to the various state agencies and departments.
+FY 2017 figures will be available in March.

-Measure 2c: Number of Single Audit re-audits
+Measure 2c: Number of A-133 (Single Audit) re-audits

-From 2010 through 2012 there were abnormalities in the number of programs audited and re-audited due to the American Recovery and Reinvestment Act.
-Unfortunately, the number of required reaudits has remained high even after the ARRA period.
-Re-audits have a serious budget impact as each one costs \$37,100.
-Likely contributing factors for increases in repeat findings and re-audits include staff reductions, turnover, and in some cases a lack of written procedures.
-In addition, the Agency of Human Services utilizes so-called "procurement grants" that are tracked as grants in the state's bookkeeping system but are considered by AHS to be "procurement contracts."
-The difference is significant because the former has more federal monitoring and reporting requirements than the latter.
-Therefore, some very large AHS programs are not receiving the level of scrutiny necessary to ensure compliance with federal regulations and to minimize opportunities for waste, fraud, and abuse.
-And as noted above, the cost of the mandated re-audits is substantial.
-FY 2015 figures will be available in March.
+From 2010 through 2012 there were abnormalities in the number of programs audited and re-audited due to the American Recovery and Reinvestment Act (ARRA).
+Unfortunately, the number of required re-audits has remained high even after the ARRA period.
+Until recently, re-audits had a serious budget impact as each one cost \$37,800.
+Contributing factors for prior increases in repeat findings and re-audits included staff reductions, turnover, and in some cases a lack of written procedures.